 All of the events that happened that night were awful and bad.
 But they were according to God's prophetic plan.
 The prophets had foretold of the sufferings of Christ.
 Isaiah 50:6-7 says, "I gave My back to those who struck Me, and My cheeks to those who plucked out the beard; I did not hide My face from shame and spitting.
-For the Lord God will help Me;
+For the Lord God will help

-therefore, I will not be disgraced; therefore, I have set My face like a flint, and I know that I will not be ashamed."
+Me; therefore, I will not be disgraced; therefore, I have set My face like a flint, and I know that I will not be ashamed."
 These words were written hundreds of years before Jesus was even born.

 That evening, it seems as if a few people were missing.
 One night, under the cover of darkness, a man by the name of Nicodemus came to visit Jesus.
 (John 3) Later in another meeting with the Sanhedrin, Nicodemus defended Jesus (John 7:50-51) Had Nicodemus been there that night, I believe he would have defended Jesus.
 Another person of that group that was absent was Joseph of Arimathea.
 He was the one that later asked for the body of Jesus after the crucifixion and laid Jesus in his own tomb.
-It was Nicodemus and Joseph of Arimathea that prepared the body of Jesus for burial.
+It was Nicodemus and Joseph of Arimathea that prepared the body of Jesus for burial after His death.

-If these two could see the truth of who Jesus was, so can you.
-They were saved and really, the others that night could have accepted who Jesus was.
-But their eyes were blind and their ears closed.
+If these two could religious leaders could see the truth of who Jesus was, so can you.
+Other leaders could have accepted who Jesus was.
+But their eyes were blind and their ears were closed.
 Each of us is responsible for our own relationship with God.
 We individually have to decide and receive Him as our Savior or walk away condemned.
 We have no excuse.
 This illegal trial was but one step along the way that night.
 A night of torture and terror.
 Jesus was later brought to Pontius Pilate the governor.
 It was a night that led to His brutal death on the cross the next morning.
+Interestingly enough, during the three illegal religious trials, Jesus was found "guilty."
+The three political trials, found Jesus innocent.

-But it is through the cross of Calvary that we can have redemption.
-So many people around the world wear a cross around their neck as a symbol of identification.
+God chose the foolishness of the cross of Calvary so that we can have redemption.
+So many people around the world wear a cross around their neck or have a tattoo on their body as a symbol of their identification with Jesus.
 But do their actions reflect that faith in God's saving power?
 The world is watching those that call themselves Christians and judging our Jesus by their actions.

 It is through the cross of Calvary we are reconciled back to God.
 It was through the blood of Jesus Christ we are redeemed.
-I Peter 1:18-19 says, "Knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct receiving by tradition from your fathers, but with the precious blood of Christ, as of a lamb without blemish and without spot."
-God's greatest love story was written in red.
+I Peter 1:18-19 says, "Knowing that you were not redeemed with corruptible things, like silver or gold, from your aimless conduct receiving by tradition from your fathers, but with the precious blood of Christ, as of a lamb without blemish and without spot.
+"God's greatest love story was written in red.

 Can you say, "Thank God for the cross?"
 Jesus willingly went there for you and for me!
 He went there so you might be saved and not have to spend eternity in hell.

 You can know you are saved from judgment by receiving Jesus as your Savior.
-Nicodemus wanted to know that night what he must do to be saved.
-Jesus said you must be born again.
+Nicodemus wanted to know that night as recorded in John chapter 3, what he must do to be saved.
+Jesus said, "You must be born again."
 You must be born anew.
 Receiving Christ opens the Spirit of God to work a new thing in you and make you a new creature in Christ.